wrightben/languages/README.md

 ### UI/UX vs Software Engineering
 I've worked with 7 languages.
 But I'm not an excellent software engineer by software-engineering standards.
 My passion was UX.

-I have a strong preference for lightweight code.
+I prefer lightweight code.
 I'm a minimalist; I like simplicity.
 I expect things to be intuitive, and I expect things to work really well.

 I *don't* like frameworks, dependencies, modules, or type-checking.
 I'm not *always* interested in optimal algorithms.